SimAnt: Release

 Maxis partnered with Broderbund to first release SimAnt in North America in November 1991.
 Versions were available for Mac, MS-DOS, Windows 3.x, and Amiga.
 The Macintosh version could be played in monochrome or color.
 Similarly, the Amiga conversion included both low and high resolution graphical settings.
 Ocean Software distributed the game in Europe in 1992.
 In Japan, Imagineer published SimAnt for Macintosh in November 1991.
 The company subsequently released conversions to FM Towns, PC-98, X68000, and Super Famicom in February 1993.
 This last port, developed by Tomcat System, contains eight gameplay scenarios alongside the full game; has unique graphics and music; and is compatible with the Super NES Mouse.
 It was localized by Maxis for the North American Super NES in November 1993.

 SimAnt saw several re-releases on PC.
-An enhanced CD-ROM version from November 1993 featured Super VGA graphic, digital sound, 20 minutes of full-motion video, and an avatar named SimAntha to entertain and guide the player.
-The game was included on the SimClassics Volume 1 compilation in September 1994 alongside SimCity and SimLife.
-Finally, SimAnt was sold individually as part of the Maxis Collector's Series in 1996.
+The original game was included on the SimClassics Volume 1 compilation in September 1994 alongside SimCity and SimLife.
+SimAnt was also sold individually as part of the Maxis Collector's Series in 1996.
+A canceled enhanced CD-ROM version was planned for a November 1993 release featuring Super VGA graphics, digital sound, 20 minutes of full-motion video, and an avatar named SimAntha to entertain and guide the player.